-Do molly fish sleep on bottom of tank?
+Do molly fish sleep on bottom of tank, and why are my mollies at the top of the tank?
 Molly fish are a common fish species that require special consideration, especially regarding their sleeping habits.

-Many aquarium owners wonder if Molly fish sleep on the bottom of the tank and, if so, what causes it and how to solve the issue.
+Many aquarium owners wonder if Molly fish sleep on the bottom of the tank and, if so, what causes it and what to do if your fish is laying on the bottom.

 In this blog post, you will learn about why some Molly fishes choose to sleep on the bottom, how do molly fish sleep and five potential causes and solutions for preventing this behavior.